Fractured bone treatment in Hyderabad | Dr. Vasudeva Juvvadi

 The signs and symptoms vary according to a fractured bone, age, general health, and the severity of the injury.
 However, signs & symptoms include:

-- Pain which increases with movement or when applied pressure at the site of the fracture
+- Pain that increases with movement or when pressure is applied at the site of the fracture.

 - A pop sound felt or heard at the time of the injury

 - Swelling and bruising in the injured area

 - Limited movement

 - The affected bone might have a grating sensation

 Treatment for broken bones depends on the severity of the fracture.
 An orthopedic doctor carries out a physical examination to identify the signs and make a diagnosis.
 An X-ray and in some cases, an MRI or CT scan, might also be taken as a part of the diagnosis.